Dear investor Challenge,

 As you can see, even if you are planning on a regular 40 year long working career, you should still do whatever you can to put away 18% of your income.
 This can be a combination of your company pension, plus your tax free savings, plus any other investments you’d like to make.
 If you’re struggling, take a look at what you are spending your money on, and make some cuts.
 A little goes a very long way.
 Ideally though, you’ll save more.
 Either because you want to retire early, or just because working is so much better when you have a decent pile of F-You money.
 A good strategy to take is to come to a point where your life is pretty comfortable, and then whenever you get an increase or a bonus, pretend it doesn’t exist and keep living your comfortable life while saving extra income.

 3) Invest the difference.
 So you’ve got points one and two well sorted, now is the time to put your money to work.
 This is where compound interest comes to the party.
 And just in case you’re wondering, saving is not equal to investing.
 I’ve always been a great saver, sadly for the first 7 years of my working life, all I did was save in my bank account.
 After that I started investing rather poorly in property, before moving on to the big daddy of investment vehicles, index funds, just a few years ago.
 Had I been investing in those funds since the beginning, I would have been way past my goal of what I consider enough to never need to work again.
 I could go into all the numbers again, but unless you have some sort of special talent for property or business investments, you’re simply better off throwing every spare cent into the stock market.
 If you’re employed, ask HR about your company retirement annuity.
 If you haven’t already got a tax free savings account, get one.
-ABSA stockbrokers looks the best for those, charging just 0.2% in fees.
-If you’ve maxed out your RA, and put R30k into your tax free savings account every year and you still have some money left over then it’s time to open a regular brokerage account.
+ABSA stockbrokers looks the best for those (edit: No they changed their fee structure far too many times, I can’t recommend them anymore, rather go to Easy Equities), charging just 0.25% in fees.
+If you’ve maxed out your RA, and put R33k into your tax free savings account every year and you still have some money left over then it’s time to open a regular brokerage account.
 In this case Easy Equities is the best, as they have the lowest fees, and more importantly, no minimum investment.
 Open an account with them, and then start looking around at all the different ETFs (exchange traded funds) available.
 It won’t take much reading to decide which ones you like.
 Incidently, my choices at the moment are the Satrix Indi, and the Coreshares Dividend Aristocrats.
 You might prefer something else.
 The key issue is to keep costs low, and by being smart and avoiding unit trusts in favour of ETFs you’ll be doing just that.

 Then end.
 If anyone tells you anything else is particularly important, you can most likely ignore them pretty safely.
 In fact, this is one of the few cases where more knowledge often means worse performance.
 Ignore terms like derivatives, support, crashes and the like, and the only thing you need to know about bears and bulls is that both are best avoided in the wild.